turingschool/front-end-curriculum/lessons/module-3/intro-to-express.md

 });
 ```

-IMPORTANT NOTE: this approach has a BUNCH of flaws.
+IMPORTANT NOTE: this approach has a few of flaws.

 - We're storing data in memory, which will be wiped out when the server goes down.
 - Using the current time is a terrible idea for a number of reasons.
 Most obviously, it's super easy to guess IDs and steal secrets.